supabase-community/gotrue-ex/README.md

 ## Refreshing JWT

-The JWT expires based on your GoTrue server's settings.
+Each JWT expires based on your GoTrue server's settings.
 To refresh it, pass the `refresh_token` to `GoTrue.refresh_access_token/1`

 ```elixir
 # first get an access token, there are many ways: